RitabrataDas343/Expressando-TDoC2021/documentation/expressando-day8.md

 cv2.destroyAllWindows()
 ```

-Run the code in your Powershell/terminal using
+Run the code in your Powershell/terminal using:
 ```bash
 python prediction.py
 ```
+Now, see your real-time sign-language detection in action!!!

 ## Now you have your own version of Expressando ready.
 ## Thank you for attending Ten Days of Code, 2021.
 May the Source be with you!!